valkyrie26/css_lab/README.md

 # css_lab
-This repository has codes for my Computer Systems Security study.
+Codes for my Computer Systems Security study on various encryption algorithms.

 The list is as follows:
 1. Implementation of Affine Cipher
 2. Implementation of Playfiar Cipher
 3. Multiplication of 2 polynomials using a given irreducible polynomial (GF(2^8))